Call for Abstracts

-The Personalized Nutrition Initiative at Illinois invites students (undergraduate and graduate), post-docs, faculty, and academic professionals/staff across the University of Illinois Urbana-Champaign campus to submit abstracts for in-person presentation during the poster session 5:30-7:30 PM on Tuesday, September 24, 2024, at the Heritage Room of the ACES Library, Information and Alumni Center.
+The Personalized Nutrition Initiative at Illinois invites students (undergraduate and graduate), post-docs, faculty, and academic professionals/staff across the University of Illinois Urbana-Champaign campus to submit abstracts for in-person presentation during the poster session 5:20-7:30 PM on Tuesday, October 28, 2025, in the Illini Room C, Illini Union.

 Abstracts can either contain new unpublished data or data presented at another scientific conference during the past year.
 Topics should be related to some aspect of personalized nutrition, including, but not limited to: